Court dwarf & castle giant

 Innsbruck flourished under Siegmund's court and coffers.
 During his opulent reign, the city became a centre of attraction for craftsmen, goldsmiths and artists.
 The city tower near the Old Town Hall as an expression of the city's prosperity and the first parts of the Hofburg were built under Siegmund.
 A glass painter settled in Innsbruck and established the tradition of glass painting in Innsbruck.
 Around 1900, the resulting Stained glass Innsbruck in today's Glasmalereistraße, one of the world's leading companies with branches in New York and Munich.
 The court library grew in step with Siegmund and Eleonore's humanistically scholarly guests.
 Both were considered art-loving and interested in literature.
 Before the invention of printing, books were an expensive hobby.
 Travellers and showmen were also welcome at court to entertain local and international guests.

 Archduke Ferdinand II of Austria (1529 - 1595) is one of the most colourful figures in Tyrolean history.
-His father, Emperor Ferdinand I, gave his son an excellent education.
-He grew up at the Spanish court of his uncle Emperor Charles V. He spent part of his youth at the court in Innsbruck, which was also influenced by Spain at the time.
-The years in which Ferdinand received his schooling were the early years of Jesuit influence at the Habsburg courts.
+His father, Emperor Ferdinand I, gave him an excellent education.
+He grew up at the Spanish court of his uncle Emperor Charles V. The years in which Ferdinand received his schooling were the early years of Jesuit influence at the Habsburg courts.
+The young statesman was brought up entirely in the spirit of pious humanism.
+This was complemented by the customs of the Renaissance aristocracy.
 At a young age, he travelled through Italy and Burgundy and had become acquainted with a lifestyle at the wealthy courts there that had not yet established itself among the German aristocracy.
 Ferdinand was what today would be described as a globetrotter, a member of the educated elite or a cosmopolitan.
 He was considered intelligent, charming and artistic.
 Among his less eccentric contemporaries, Ferdinand enjoyed a reputation as an immoral and hedonistic libertine.
 Even during his lifetime, he was rumoured to have organised debauched and immoral orgies.

-Ferdinand had taken over the province of Tyrol as sovereign in turbulent times.
+Ferdinand took over the province of Tyrol as sovereign in turbulent times.
+He had already spent several years in Innsbruck in his youth.
 The mines in Schwaz began to become unprofitable due to the cheap silver from America.
-The flood of silver from the New World led to inflation.
-This did not stop him from maintaining an expensive court, while the cost of living rose for the poorer sections of the population.
-The Italian cities were style-defining in terms of culture, art and architecture.
-Ferdinand's Tyrolean court was in no way inferior to these cities.
-His masked balls and parades were legendary.
-Ferdinand had Innsbruck remodelled in the spirit of the Renaissance.
-In keeping with the trend of the time, he imitated the Italian aristocratic courts in Florence, Mantua, Ferrara and Milan.
+The flood of silver from the Habsburg possessions in New Spain on the other side of the Atlantic led to inflation.
+However, these financial problems did not stop Ferdinand from commissioning personal and public infrastructure.
+The Italian cities of Florence, Venice and Milan were trendsetters in culture, art and architecture.
+Ferdinand's Tyrolean court was to be in no way inferior to them.
+To this end, he had Innsbruck remodelled in the spirit of the Renaissance.
+In keeping with the trend of the time, he imitated the Italian aristocratic courts.
 Court architect Giovanni Lucchese assisted him in this endeavour.
-Gone were the days when Germans in the more beautiful cities south of the Alps were regarded as uncivilised, barbaric or even as Pigs were labelled.
+Gone were the days when Germans were considered uncivilised in the more beautiful cities south of the Alps, barbaric or even as Pigs were labelled.

-Ferdinand spent a considerable part of his life at Ambras Castle near Innsbruck, where he amassed one of the most valuable collections of works of art and armour in the world.
+He spent a considerable part of his life at Ambras Castle near Innsbruck, where he amassed one of the most valuable collections of works of art and armour in the world.
+Ferdinand transformed the castle above the village of Amras into a modern court.
+His parties, masked balls and parades were legendary.
+During the wedding of a nephew, he had 1800 calves and 130 oxen roasted.
+Wine is said to have flowed from the wells instead of water for 10 days.

+His relationship life was eccentric for a member of the high aristocracy.
 Ferdinand's first "semi-wild marriage" was to the commoner Philippine Welser.
-The sovereign is said to have been downright infatuated with his beautiful wife, which is why he disregarded all conventions of the time.
+The sovereign is said to have been downright infatuated with his beautiful wife, which is why he disregarded all the conventions of the time.
 Their children were excluded from the succession due to the strict social order of the 16th century.
 After Philippine Welser died, Ferdinand married the devout Anna Caterina Gonzaga, a 16-year-old princess of Mantua, at the age of 53.
 However, it seems that the two did not feel much affection for each other, especially as Anna Caterina was a niece of Ferdinand.
 The Habsburgs were less squeamish about marriages between relatives than they were about the marriage of a nobleman to a commoner.
 However, he was also "only" able to father three daughters with her.
-Ferdinand found his final resting place in the Silver Chapel with his first wife.
+Ferdinand's final resting place was in the Silver Chapel with his first wife Philippine Welser.

 Türing dynasty of master builders: Innsbruck becomes a cosmopolitan city

 Siegmund der Münzreiche was the one who brought Niklas Türing (1427 - 1496) to Innsbruck in the 15th century.
+He made his first documented appearance in 1488.
 The Türings were a family of stonemasons and master builders from what is now Swabia, which at the time was part of the Habsburg Monarchy as part of Vorderösterreich.
 Innsbruck had been the royal seat of the Tyrolean princes for several decades, but the architectural splendour had not yet arrived north of the Alps.
 The city was a collection of wooden houses and not very prestigious.
-For craftsmen and master builders, golden times were dawning, which were to gather even more momentum under Maximilian.
+Golden times were dawning for craftsmen and master builders, which were to gather even more momentum under Maximilian.
 There was a real building boom.
 Aristocrats wanted to have a residence in the city in order to be as close as possible to the centre of power.
 In the days before the press, a functioning postal system, fax and e-mail, politics was mainly played out through direct contact.

 In the course of the late Middle Ages, the early Gothic period and later the Renaissance gave Europe a new architectural guise with a new understanding of architecture and aesthetics.
 Buildings such as Notre Dame or the Minster of York set the trend that would characterise the whole of Europe until the onset of the Baroque period.
 Pointed towers, ribbed vaults, bay windows and playful carvings depicting everyday courtly life are some of the typical features that make the heterogeneous style recognisable.
 The work of the Türings can be traced particularly well in the old town centre.
-Many of the town houses still have Gothic ground plans, courtyards and carvings.
-Niklas Türing is responsible for the famous
+Many of the town houses, such as the Trautsonhaus still have Gothic ground plans, inner courtyards and carvings.

-The Türings shaped Gothic Innsbruck in the transitional period between the Middle Ages and early modern times.
-Niklas Türing is responsible for the Goldene Dachl to a large extent.
-He also created the statue of the castle giant Haidl, a particularly tall member of Siegmund's bodyguard, which can be seen today in the town tower.
-Emperor Maximilian held him in such high esteem that he allowed him to place the family coat of arms of the Türings and his wife, a fountain and a fish, in the vault of the Goldenen Dachls to immortalise him.
+Niklas Türing is the Goldene Dachl to a large extent.
+He also created the statue of the Burgriesen Haidla particularly tall member of Siegmund's bodyguard, which can be seen today in the city tower.
+Emperor Maximilian held him in such high esteem that he allowed him to display the family coat of arms of the Türings and his wife, a fountain and a fish, in the vault of the Goldenen Dachls to immortalise him.
 His son Gregor immortalised himself with the Trautsonhaus in der Herzog-Friedrich-Straße und am Burgriesenhaus in the Domgasse.
 The last of the Türings to have an influence on the Innsbruck building scene was Niklas Türing the Younger, who began planning the Hofkirche together with Andrea Crivelli.
 In the 16th and 17th centuries, the influence of the Gothic style began to wane, especially in what is now Austria.
 Churches in particular were increasingly remodelled and rebuilt in the Baroque style as part of the Counter-Reformation.
 Today, Türingstraße in the east of Innsbruck is a reminder of the early modern dynasty of master builders.